For you, our societies and economies, and all of life

-The New Climate is an eight-week decentralized online conference on ecological intelligence and inclusive tech for a life-centered economy.
+The New Climate was an eight-week decentralized online conference on ecological intelligence and inclusive tech for a life-centered economy.

-Brought to you by HoBB in partnership with INDEED Innovation and Gryphon Agency, it will take place on March 10 – May 5, 2023; the participation is free.
+Brought to you by HoBB in partnership with INDEED Innovation and Gryphon Agency, it took place on March 10 – May 5, 2023.

 This is the end of the human-centered era—but that doesn’t have to be the end of us.
 Not if we can seize this moment to begin relinquishing the idea of being the center of the universe, associated toxic ideas of exploiting and extracting the natural world, and shift instead towards societies—and economies— that honor and support all living systems—including human life itself.

 How can Western societies become more attuned to nature again?
 Whose stories should we be listening to?
 How will we reckon with the inherent dilemma of net-positive goals, impact metrics, and ESG investing amid neoliberal economics?
 And how might more inclusive tech enable climate-positive and regenerative business and innovation?

 We closed the loop (for now)!
 Our program ended but the good news is: everything is free and available for you to rewatch and revisit.

 Take your time to dive into various conversations, discussions, and examples of The New Climate.

 Friday, March 10

 Entering the New Climate

 Who else is in the room?
 How to best take part, and what to expect?